ruby-amqp/rubymarchhare.info/articles/queues.md

 receives 5000 messages and then acknowledges them all at once.
 The broker will not send message 5001 unless it receives an acknowledgement.

 In AMQP parlance this is known as *QoS* or *message prefetching*.
 Prefetching is configured on a per-channel basis.
-To configure prefetching use the `HotBunnies::Channel#prefetch` method like so:
+To configure prefetching use the `MarchHare::Channel#prefetch` method like so:

 ``` ruby
 ch1 = connection1.create_channel